ssuruchi/stock-market-prediction/README.md

 # stock-market-prediction
-**Stock Market Prediction** - An application for predicting and analysing stock trends.
+An ML based application for predicting and analysing stock trends.

 👋 **About This Project**<br>
 Stock Market Prediction and Analysis is a machine learning-driven web application designed for financial forecasting.
 It uses Keras for building a predictive deep learning model and Streamlit for the interactive user interface.